chapter thirteen

 • Preparing a large-scale dataset of real and fake images for fine-tuning

-By now, we have explored two ways of text-to-image generation, building models from scratch and unlocking the creative potential of modern AI.
+By now, we’ve explored two methods of text-to-image generation: building models from scratch and unlocking the creative potential of modern AI.
 From early transformer-based generators to cutting-edge diffusion models, we’ve seen how machines can now turn simple prompts into breathtaking images based on text prompts.

 13.1 State-of-the-art text-to-image generators